Modelling tree survival for investigating climate change effects: Introduction

 \section{Introduction}

 Forest health is monitored in Europe by The International Co-operative Programme on Assessment and Monitoring of Air Pollution Effects on Forests (ICP Forests, \cite{Eich2016}) in cooperation with the European Union.
 Recently climate change has contributed to the decline in forest health and these data are increasingly being used to investigate the effects of climate change on forests in order to decide on forest management strategies for mitigation.
+Forests in Germany have been badly affected and climate change now appears to be the major cause of defoliation \citep{eickenscheidt2018spatio,Augetal09}.

 Here we focus on two main questions to investigate climate change effects on tree mortality.
 These are, what are the main drivers leading to tree mortality; and, what is the association between defoliation and mortality?
 Regarding the second question, we explore (a) whether defoliation is a proxy for other covariates (climate, soil, water budget); (b) is defoliation a tree response that mitigates the effects of climate change and (c) whether there is a threshold of defoliation which could be used as an early warning sign for irreversible damage.
 If this threshold is found, it has practical relevance for forest management.
 Trees with defoliation greater than this threshold value but not dead yet could be harvested in an anticipatory manner or stabilised.
 We focus in our analysis on the main species: Norway spruce, Silver fir, Scots pine, oak (Pedonculate oak and Sessile oak) and common beech.
 To answer these questions we use extensive yearly data on tree mortality and crown defoliation, an indicator of tree health, from a monitoring survey carried out in Baden-W\"urttemberg, Germany since 1983, which includes a part of the ICP transnational grid.
 On a spatial grid, defoliation, mortality and other tree and site specific variables are recorded.
-In some cases the grid locations are no longer observed which leads to censored data,.Also recruitment of trees happens throughout when new grid points are added or trees are replaced.
+In some cases the grid locations are no longer observed which leads to censored data.
+Also recruitment of trees happens throughout when new grid points are added or trees are replaced.